 Sophos Firewall listens on the default port 8443 over TCP and UDP protocols for SSL VPN packets.
 The local service ACL must allow SSL VPN access for the packet's source and destination zones.
 Sophos Firewall implements SSL/TLS-based VPN using OpenVPN, which runs in the user space.

-For incoming SSL VPN traffic, OpenVPN decrypts the packet and sends it to SlowPath using the TUN interface.
+OpenVPN decrypts the packet for incoming SSL VPN traffic and sends it to SlowPath using the TUN interface.
 Decrypted packets then go through the regular SlowPath processing.

-For outgoing SSL VPN traffic, SlowPath routes packets to the Tun0 interface based on the routing entry added for the destination when the SSL VPN tunnel comes up.
+SlowPath routes packets to the Tun0 interface for outgoing SSL VPN traffic based on the routing entry added for the destination when the SSL VPN tunnel comes up.
 Packets are transferred through the Tun0 interface to OpenVPN in the user space.
 The OpenVPN stack encrypts the packets and transfers them to SlowPath for encapsulation and QoS implementation.

 After the ingress stage, the DPI engine enforces security policies based on the tagging performed during the firewall rule lookup.
 The engine is in the user space and enforces the following security rules and policies: